Garden maintenance - what landlords need to know

 3 minutes

-Rental properties that come with an outdoor space can be highly attractive and particularly popular amongst tenants who are after long-term tenancies.
-However, do you know your responsibilities as a landlord when it comes to garden upkeep?
-Here’s everything you need to know.
+Rental properties with outdoor space can be highly attractive and particularly popular amongst tenants who are after long-term tenancies.

 Tenancy agreements

-It's a good idea to state that the garden should be in the same condition at the end of the tenancy as it was at the start, obviously allowing for seasonal changes.
-You will also need to make it clear that the tenant doesn’t have permission to make big alterations to the garden without your consent.
+It's a good idea to say the garden should be in the same condition at the end of the tenancy as it was at the start, allowing for seasonal changes.

-Laying out responsibilities and expectations at the start of the tenancy can help avoid future disputes and save you and your tenant’s time.
+Setting out responsibilities and expectations at the start of the tenancy can help avoid future disputes and save you and your tenant's time.

 Landlord responsibilities

 Under section 11 of the Landlord and Tenant Act 1985, landlords have a legal responsibility to keep the structure of a property in good repair.
 Landlords are responsible for maintaining any areas of the garden which it would be unreasonable to expect the tenant to look after.
-This typically includes tree maintenance, tending to large shrubs, guttering and fence repairs - it is your responsibility as a landlord to make sure that they’re safe.
-Some larger maintenance jobs may require a professional and would fall under your responsibility.
-It’s wise for landlords to carry out these types of tasks annually, to keep on top of things and make sure the garden doesn’t become unmanageable.
+This usually includes tree maintenance, tending to large shrubs, guttering and fence repairs - it's your responsibility as a landlord to make sure that they're safe.

 Additional garden tips